It’s time to update the bicycling laws in Indiana

 Expect to see more and more cyclists taking to the road in busy downtown Indianapolis.
 This spring the city initiated its bike sharing program called Indiana Pacers Bikeshare as an alternative form of energy-saving transportation.
 Bike docking stations are situated in 25 different locations throughout downtown Indy.
 The bicycles can be rented for $8.00 per day or $80 per year.

 The Indiana BMV, through the Indiana Bicycle Coalition, is making “Share the Road” license plates available in 2014 with the expectation that driver awareness will be increased.
 Read more about “Share the Road” license plates and tags here.

 💡 How Does a Pedestrian or Cyclist Receive Financial Compensation for Injuries Received in an Accident?

 Personal Injury Attorneys

 Drivers have a duty to exercise reasonable care anytime they are on the road.
-Attorneys, Charlie and Don Ward of Ward & Ward Law Firm have over 85 years of combined experience representing people who have been injured or killed in accidents involving motorcycles and bicycles.
+Personal injury attorneys in Indianapolis, IN, Charlie and Don Ward of Ward & Ward Law Firm have over 85 years of combined experience representing people who have been injured or killed in accidents involving motorcycles and bicycles.
 If you or someone you know has been injured or killed due to someone else’s negligence, give Charlie a call at 317-639-9501 for a free consultation.